Didier Drogba: 2011–12

 While playing against Norwich City on 27 August 2011, Drogba suffered a concussion in a collision with Norwich goalkeeper John Ruddy.
-After missing two games, Drogba made his return to the Chelsea squad on 24 September against Swansea City.
-Drogba went on scoring his first goal of the season in a 4–1 win.
-On 29 November, Drogba rejected a new deal with Chelsea and was set to sign for the highest bidder.
+After missing two games, he made his return to the Chelsea squad on 24 September against Swansea City.
+Drogba scored his first goal of the season in a 4–1 win.
+On 29 November, he rejected a new deal with Chelsea and was set to sign for the highest bidder.
 On 31 December 2011, Drogba scored his 150th goal for Chelsea against Aston Villa, putting him level with Peter Osgood and Roy Bentley in terms of the club's top scorers of all time.
-Even though, Chelsea was leading with the penalty scored by Drobga, the game ended in a 3–1 loss for Chelsea.
+Even though Chelsea was leading with the penalty scored by Drobga, the game ended in a 3–1 loss for Chelsea.
 Drogba scored his 99th Premier League goal for Chelsea on 25 February 2012, in a 3–0 win over Bolton Wanderers.
-Drogba scored his 100th Premier League goal for Chelsea on 10 March 2012, in a 1–0 win over Stoke City.
+He scored his 100th Premier League goal for Chelsea on 10 March 2012, in a 1–0 win over Stoke City.
 He is the first African player to reach that landmark.

 In the dressing room before a big game, it was a different Didier, he was like an animal.
 His preparation, the intensity in his eyes, and then he always produced.

 — —Teammate Frank Lampard on Drogba (who scored nine goals in nine finals for Chelsea) delivering in big games.